From the site

 The changing palette of a desert sunset can be an almost mystical experience.
 Embark on a breathtaking jeep safari 50 km (30 miles) to the foot of the sand dunes of the Sahara and witness a glorious sunset like no other.

 Adult Price: MAD 495.00

 Marrakesh comes alive when the sun goes down.
-Take a horse and buggy ride to the magical Jemaa el Fna market place where an assortment of acrobats, snake charmers, trained monkeys, jugglers and conjurers congregate by night.
+Take a horse and buggy ride to the magical Jemaa el-Fna market place where an assortment of acrobats, snake charmers, trained monkeys, jugglers and conjurers congregate by night.
 Then dinner is served in a vibrant Moroccan restaurant.
-Enjoy classic tagine dishes, fruit teas, exotic juices and colourful salads amid an sultry ambiance of Arabic rhythms and twirling belly dancers balancing trays of lit candles.
+Enjoy classic tagine dishes, fruit teas and colourful salads amid the sultry ambience of Arabic rhythms and twirling belly dancers balancing trays of lit candles.